nichoth/socket-test/README.md

 #### 2 - call this CLI
 In this example we are also using the program `tap-arc`, because our tests are written in `tap` format.

-Be sure that `ssc.config` is configured correctly, this command line tool depends on it.
+Be sure that `ssc.config` is configured correctly; this command line tool depends on it.

 It will take a second to start, because we are compiling a new binary before testing.